Hire Expert Data Engineers

 1. They work seamlessly as a unit

-Just like a great sports team, functioning as a coherent unit and following a strong gameplan is much more important than having a team of superstars.
+Just like a great sports team, working together as a coherent unit and following a strong game plan is much more important than having a team of superstars.
 Everyone needs to know their place in the team.
-Strong leadership and team structure will ensure that top quality work is delivered consistently.
-Good teams may have one or two junior developers, but their limitations are known and they have mechanisms in place to ensure code quality.

 2. They have great internal and external communication

-Good internal communication means that developers talk to each other, and always know who is working on what.
+Good internal communication means that developers talk to each other and always know who is working on what.
 External communication means talking to you and your team.
 You should always be in the loop.
 This includes things like:

 • Who’s working on what